subashpandi155684/D.I.V.A/README.md

 ## Author

-Built by **Subash** — incoming BTech CSE student at RVCE Bangalore.
+Built by **Subash** — BTech CSE student at RVCE Bangalore.
 DIVA is the first milestone of a long-term project to build a fully capable personal AI system.

 ---